yjiahao/MediLiteQA/README.md

 6. Run the pipeline to fine-tune your chosen model.
 The training metrics will be tracked in a Trackio dashboard, which can be found at `https://huggingface.co/spaces/<TRACKIO_SPACE_ID>`.
 The resultant model will be saved at `https://huggingface.co/<HF_REPO_ID>`.
 The last cell evaluates the performance of the fine-tuned model on the testing set.

 ## GRPO Training
+1. Sign up for a Modal account at: https://modal.com/signup

+2. Follow this [guide](https://modal.com/docs/guide/secrets#deploy-secrets-from-the-modal-dashboard) to create a Modal secret with name `HF_TOKEN`, key `HF_TOKEN` and value as your HuggingFace token.
+    - The easiest way is to use the Secrets panel of the Modal dashboard (see the linked guide).

+3. Edit the following constants in `grpo_train.py`:
+    - Change `HF_USER` to your own HuggingFace username.
+    - Change `HF_REPO_ID` to the HuggingFace repository you want to push the trained GRPO model to.
+    - Change `INITIAL_FINETUNED_MODEL_REPO` to your own model repository with the best finetuning performance, or you may leave it with the default value.
+    - Change `TRACK_IO_RUN_NAME` to your desired run name on Trackio.
+    - Change `TRACK_IO_SPACE_ID` to your desired Trackio space.
+    - Change `TRACK_IO_PROJECT` to your desired Trackio project.

+4. Assuming you are in root, run the following command to start training on modal: `modal run -d src/grpo-train.py`.

+5. You may exit the terminal using `CTRL + C` and view your current run and logs in Modal under `Apps` in the browser.

 ## Response Generation
 1. Upload `response_generation.ipynb` to Kaggle.